 Crisper is my best friend in the whole world.
 I’ve known her forever – almost since I was born.
-She’s a lot older than me, something that’s she’s always bringing up.
-She always says: “I’ve seen a lot more of the world than you have, Piddles.
+She’s a lot older than me, but she only brings that up when it’s good for her.
+Whenever we have talks like this, she’s always saying: “I’ve seen a lot more of the world than you have, Piddles.
 Trust me, it’s true.”

-My name isn’t Piddles - it’s Rusty.
-Piddles is something my friends call me sometimes.
+Of course, my name isn’t Piddles - it’s Rusty.
+Piddles is just something my friends call me sometimes.
 I wish they wouldn’t, but I don’t think that’s how it works.
 I guess no one ever really gets a say in the really important stuff.

 It’s kind of funny.
 Crisper hates being called Crisper, and that’s her name.
-If you ask her, she’s “Lord Xylliander Purninanel – scourge of crickets,” or something.
-She hisses at me whenever I call her Crisper, but I don’t think it’s fair that she gets to be a Lord and I’m stuck being “Piddles.”
-I think I should get to be “Sir Rusty” if I want.
+If you ask her, she’s “Lord Xylliander Purninanel – scourge of crickets,” or something equally silly.
+She hisses at me when I call her Crisper, but I don’t think it’s fair that she gets to be a Lord and I’m stuck being “Piddles.”

-“Alright,” I said, “I’ll do it!
-I’ll do it just to prove you wrong once and for all.
+“Alright,” I said, “I’ll do it.
+Just to prove you wrong, though.
+Once and for all.
 You can’t fool me.
-It’s not like I’ve never been outside before!”
+It’s not like I’ve never been outside before.”

 “Reaaaaally?”
 She purred.
 “You’ve been all over, have you?
 As far as I can tell, all you really know is ‘over here’ and ‘over there.’
 Cosmopolitan, indeed!
 Maybe I misunderstood you.
 Did you mean that you’d been all over the house, Piddles?”

 I shot her my best mean and nasty look, but she didn’t even flinch.
-She just gave me a superior look and yawned.
+All she did was give me a superior look, then she yawned.

-“Fine,” She sighed.
-“However you want it.
-You’re trying to change the subject with all this mess about names, anyway.
+“Oh, fine!”
+She sighed.
+“Whatever you want.
+You’re just trying to change the subject with all this mess about names, anyway.
 What does it matter what people call you?”

 Crisper turned and walked away.

 Crisper has always had a knack for making conversations go topsy-turvy.
-We’ll be talking about something and all of a sudden she’ll tear into me.
+We’ll be talking about something – nothing in particular - and all of a sudden she’ll tear into me.
 Hiss and spit and posture, then dart off into one of the back rooms.
 She’ll accuse me of being insensitive or stupid or mean or hateful because she said that I said whatever it was that upset her that I didn’t really say.

 See?
 It gets confusing.
-Of course, we both know I’m not any of these things.
-She doesn’t mean anything by it, it’s just how she is.
+Of course, we both know I’m not any of these things – and she doesn’t mean anything by it - that’s just how she is.
 You get used to it.

-I think she was just mad I caught her in a lie.
+I think she was just mad I caught her lying.
 I don’t often get to one up Crisper: she’s pretty sharp.
-Even when I do, you’d never know it.
+Even when I do, though, you’d never know it.
 Crisper always finds a way to make me feel teeny-tiny, even when I’m right.
 Especially when I’m right.

 Our relationship has always been complicated.
-When we first met, I don’t think she thought much of me.
+When we first met, she didn’t think much of me, I don’t think.
 Our first conversation was nothing but hisses, rude words, and growls.
-Jakob – that’s the man we both live with – did his best to smooth things out, but she wanted no part of it.
+Jakob – that’s the man we both live with – did his best to smooth things out, but she’d have no part of it.
 All she wanted to do was sulk and glare.

 Eventually she came around, but it took awhile.
 And it wasn’t easy.
 I don’t think we spent more than twenty seconds in the same room together the first week.

 When I finally decided I was sick of it, I started following her around.
-I went from room to room with her, and she cursed and hissed at me in every one.
+We went from room to room, and she cursed and hissed at me in every one.
 I kept on following and talking, though.
 Once she figured out I wasn’t going to leave her alone, she puffed up real big and said, “Piddles - leave me alone or you’re going to get it!”

 I got out of there pretty quick once she showed me how sharp her nails were.
 She scratched up my nose pretty good.
 It only hurt a little, but it scared me.
 I ran off, howling like a baby.
 Jakob finally put some medicine on it and sat with me until I calmed down.
 Then, I figure he gave Crisper a pretty good talking to.
 I don’t know for sure, but just after they even went out the front door.